Watchmaker Glossary

 Pendulum

-Grill clock
+Grill pendulum

 Mercury or Graham pendulum